This post may contain affiliate links. Please see my disclosure policy for details.

 Good news for Outlander fans, it’s also a film location too.
 In Series 2, Claire works at a Charity Hospital in Paris called L’Hôpitale Des Anges.

 The interior for this hospital was filmed in Glasgow Cathedral in the Lower Crypt.
 This is also where St Mungo is buried.
-A blog post is coming soon!

 George Square or, more specifically, the Glasgow City Chambers in Glasgow doubled up for the City of Westminster.
 This was the spot in series 1 where Claire and Frank were married in London!